residual functional capacity forms and assessments

 • Drive yourself to and from work, or use public transportation

-• Set realistic goals/make plans without needing assistance
+• Set realistic goals and make plans without help from other coworkers

-Why Your Treating Physician Should Fill Out Your Residual Functional Capacity (RFC) Form
+Why Your Doctor Should Fill Out Your Residual Functional Capacity (RFC) Form

-Some conditions can include mental or emotional symptoms that qualify you for disability benefits but aren’t obvious to other people.
-If you’re diagnosed with an invisible or hard-to-prove disabling condition, have your doctor fill out your residual functional capacity forms.
-Here are a few examples that help illustrate this point:
+Some conditions can cause symptoms that aren’t obvious to others, but would qualify you for SSD benefits.
+If you’re diagnosed with an invisible or hard-to-prove health issue, have your doctor fill out your residual functional capacity forms.
+Here are a few examples that help show what we mean by this:

-• You come home from work and realize you’ve been robbed.
-After a few days, you go to the doctor because you’re having panic attacks.
+• You come home from work and realize you were robbed.
+After a few days, you see a doctor because you’re having panic attacks.
 Your doctor diagnoses PTSD and prescribes medication.
-Due to your PTSD, you have difficulty leaving the house to wait tables during your night shifts and get fired.
+Due to your PTSD, you have difficulty leaving the house for work.
 You may qualify for monthly disability — if you can prove it.

 • You got rear-ended.
-When you go to work, you have difficulty typing for more than a few minutes.
-Your hands are shaking, and after an X-ray, your doctor says you need physical therapy.
-Except for a few bruises, you look fine — but you cannot sit and type.
+When you go to work, you cannot type for more than a few minutes.
+Your hands shake, and after an X-ray, your doctor says you need physical therapy.
+Except for some bruises, you look fine — but cannot sit and type.
 So, you may qualify for SSDI.

 • While moving, you hurt your back carrying furniture.
 You pop a Tylenol and hope it gets better in a few days, but it doesn’t.
-Finally, you cave and ask your doctor for pain medication.
+Finally, you ask your doctor for pain medication.
 After your exam, the doctor warns you not to lift anything due to a pinched nerve.
-You work for a package delivery service and bartend at night, but can’t do either due to back pain.
-Proving you’re eligible for SSDI may be harder than you think.
+You work for a package delivery service and bartend at night, but can’t do either job in such pain.
+Proving you qualify for disability may be harder than you think.

 Get Your Free Benefits Evaluation